 Selling the Product

 Focusing only on selling the feature is something that all of us can fall into, especially if you have a really cool product.
 For example, if you sell software that does all of these really cool things, it can be easy to get your sales pitch wrapped around the features and functionality and completely forget to talk about the value that those features offer.

 In the sales pitch example of the radio ad and the remote that you can talk into, the details of the talking into the remote is a feature of the product and what the remote can do when you talk into it is the functionality of that feature.
 This is tells us what the product does but it does not tell us what the product helps us to do or how it can improve things for us.

 Before I talk about how they could have sold the value in this radio ad, I do want to point out that I don’t know all the details about this particular product and I also don’t really know if there is that much value that it offers.
 This may be the case of a company developing technology that is cool but offers little value, and I also am not a fan of speaking commands when I can push a button, but I will still try to demonstrate how there could have been more of an emphasis on value.

 I personally think it is probably easier to push buttons 3 and 2 and 5 if I want to go to channel 325 so I don’t think changing channels is the real value to focus on here.
 But one way this may offer value is how it makes it easier to enter text into your cable box when searching and using advanced features.
 This is difficult with the standard numeric keys and the sales pitch can focus on how this makes it much easier and quicker to use the cable box and all of its advanced features and apps.

-Again, I don’t know if that is the perfect sales pitch for this product, but the key thing to look at here is that selling the ability to talk into a remote is not compelling nor attention grabbing and they may be missing the mark with their current radio ad.
+Again, I don’t know if that is the perfect example of a sales pitch for this product, but the key thing to look at here is that selling the ability to talk into a remote is not compelling nor attention grabbing and they may be missing the mark with their current radio ad.